You are here

 Alcohol

-WARNINGS
+WARNINGS AND PRECAUTIONS

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

-Falling Asleep During Activities Of Daily Living And Somnolence
+Falling Asleep During Activities of Daily Living and Somnolence

 Patients treated for Parkinson’s disease have reported falling asleep while engaged in activities of daily living, including the operation of motor vehicles, which sometimes has resulted in accidents.
 Patients may not perceive warning signs, such as excessive drowsiness, or they may report feeling alert immediately prior to the event.
-In controlled clinical trials, somnolence and fatigue were reported as adverse reactions in 4% of patient treated with GOCOVRI 274 mg and 1% for placebo.
+In controlled clinical trials, somnolence and fatigue were reported as adverse reactions in 4% of patients treated with GOCOVRI 274 mg and 1% for placebo.

 Before initiating treatment with GOCOVRI, advise patients of the potential to develop drowsiness and specifically ask about factors that may increase the risk for somnolence with GOCOVRI, such as concomitant sedating medications or the presence of a sleep disorder.
 If a patient develops daytime sleepiness or episodes of falling asleep during activities that require full attention (e.g., driving a motor vehicle, conversations, eating), GOCOVRI should ordinarily be discontinued.